Director, Cyber Statecraft Initiative

 Read Full Bio

-Prior to the Atlantic Council, Jordan served as international law fellow at the American Society of International Law and for three years on the legal staff of NATO's Allied Command Transformation Staff Element Europe at SHAPE.
-Jordan earned her LLM from the Law School of University of Groningen in the Netherlands.
-She also holds master’s in Interdisciplinary European Studies from Institute of Advanced European Studies in Strasbourg, France and earned her law degree from Law School of Matej Bel's University in her native Slovakia.
+Ms. Jordan earned her LL.M from the law school at the University of Groningen in the Netherlands.
+She also holds a masters in interdisciplinary European studies from the Institute of Advanced European Studies in Strasbourg, France and earned her law degree from Matej Bel University in her native Slovakia.